 Follow these steps to run the test:

-Step 1.
-Disconnect from the VPN.
-You can only use this feature when a VPN is disconnected!
+Step 1: Disconnect from the VPN.
+You can only use this feature when your VPN is disconnected!

-Step 3.
-Go to Advanced and click Speed test.
+Step 3: Go to VPN settings and click Speed test.

-Step 5.
-After the test is done, you’ll find information about every server from Surfshark’s server list.
-You’ll see the download and upload speeds, as well as latency.
+Step 5: After the test is done, you’ll find information about every server from Surfshark’s server list.
+You’ll also see the download and upload speed and latency.

 How to read the VPN speed test results